Maguindanao massacre: Attack

+Prior events

-Buluan Vice Mayor Esmael "Toto" Mangudadatu invited 37 journalists to cover the scheduled filing of his certificate of candidacy (COC) at the Commission on Elections (COMELEC) provincial office in Shariff Aguak.
+Buluan Vice Mayor Esmael "Toto" Mangudadatu had invited 37 journalists to cover the scheduled filing of his certificate of candidacy (COC) at the Commission on Elections (COMELEC) provincial office in Shariff Aguak.
 He said reports had reached him that his rivals had threatened to chop him into pieces once he filed his COC, and felt the presence of journalists would deter such an attack.
-On the week he was to file his certificate of candidacy (COC), he requested for security which the PNP Regional Command in the Autonomous Region in Muslim Mindanao rejected.
+On the week he was to file his COC, he requested for security, which the PNP Regional Command in the Autonomous Region in Muslim Mindanao rejected, perhaps on the behest of regional governor Zaldy Ampatuan, one of the perpetrators of the massacre.

-Mangudadatu changed plans.
-He would not go to Shariff Aquak personally.
-He would send an all-women party led by his wife, two sisters and an aunt with female lawyers.
-He was relying on an Islamic tradition that women are not to be harmed.
-For security, he would have media persons from South Cotabato and General Santos join the women convoy and cover the filing of his COC – believing the women were doubly safe under the eyes of media.
-Hours before the convoy departed, the media people must have been apprehensive.
-Zonio texted the 6th Infantry Division and was assured the road was safe.
+Because of this, Mangudadatu changed plans; instead of personally going to Shariff Aguak, he would send an all-women party led by his wife, two sisters, and an aunt with female lawyers, in order to file his COC on his behalf.
+Some reports suggest he was relying on an Islamic tradition that women are not to be harmed.
+For security, he would have journalists and correspondents from South Cotabato and General Santos join the women and cover the filing of his COC, believing the women were safe under the eyes of media.
+Hours before the group departed, Aquiles Zonio, a correspondent for the Philippine Daily Inquirer from General Santos, texted the Philippine Army's 6th Infantry Division and was assured the road was safe.

+The party was supposed to leave for Shariff Aguak at 9 am, but their departure was delayed by about 30 minutes due to security concerns.
+The convoy was composed of seven vehicles: five Toyota Grandia vans, at least four of which were owned by the Mangudadatu family, and two more media vehicles – a Mitsubishi Pajero owned by DZRH broadcast journalist Henry Araneta, and a Mitsubishi L-300 van owned by UNTV.
+One of the Grandia vans lagged behind the rest of the vehicles and turned around once its occupants realized what was happening.